insilichem/dummyatoms/README.md

 Installation
 ------------

+_There's a better way!
+We'll talk about this_

-1. Git clone this repositorie by doing:
+1. Git clone this repository by doing:

 	git clone https://github.com/miniaoshi/DummyAtoms.git

-2. Create a Symbolic link in UCSFchimera folder that points to your repo
+2. Create a Symbolic link in UCSFChimera folder that points to your repo

 3. Restart chimera and sometimes your computer before trying.